Answers to some of the questions visitors ask about our giant Pacific octopus:

 Q. Is this octopus a boy or a girl?
 How can you tell?

-A. Captain Stumpy is a male.
-Mature males can be identified by the modified tip of their third arm on the right, called a hectocotylus, which is used in reproduction.
+A. Velma, our last octopus was a female.
+Females have suckers extending all the way to the tip of their third arm on the octopus' right side (along with every other arm).
+Mature males can be identified by the absence of suckers on the modified tip of their third arm on the right, called a hectocotylus, which is used in reproduction.

 Q. Do octopuses lay eggs or bear live young?